bogdad/cocaine-dealer/README.md

 Let's see what we have here:
 - "version", it's a version of the dealer configuration file.
 - "services" object is where you describe each of your apps.
-- For each service you must have at least an alias to the app, in our case "image_processor_service" and the following:
+- "image_processor_service" it's an alias to your app, you use this alias to send tasks to app as described below.
-- Actual name of the app in the cloud - "image_processor"
+- "image_processor" - actual name of the app in the cloud.
 - "autodiscovery" section.
 That section tells dealer where to get the list of the cocaine nodes with deployed app.
 - "type" — type of the source, in our case we specify that list of the hosts is stored locally in some file.
 - "source" - path to the file that consists list of cocaine hosts.
-In our case that file have only one line — "192.168.0.2"
+In our case that file will have only one line — "192.168.0.2"

 Ok, then what?
 Write an app!